Our child care program serves children 6 weeks to 3-years-old.

-The daily schedule includes free choice play time, exploration of the natural world outdoors, walks in the community, nutritious snacks, rest time and large motor opportunities.
+Daily routines are paramount for infant and toddler development.
+The daily schedule includes free choice play time, exploration of the natural world outdoors, large motor opportunities, nutritious snacks, rest time, and walks in the community.
 Infants are supported in developing predictable sleeping patterns and feeding schedules in close communication with families.
 Our center has received an award from the state for being “breastfeeding friendly” and parents are welcome to visit at any time.

 Space is limited.
 If you think you might be interested, talk to your home visitor.
 The playgroup at Rise is not the only available option.
 You may prefer another group closer to home and your home visitor can help you investigate other options in the community.
 We look forward to having your child join the group!